I still remember when I first learned about SEO.

-Just learn, then add some practice, and you are ready to go expert in that niche!
+Just learn, then add some practice, and you are ready to go an expert in that niche!

-If your website is complicated and you are unwilling to learn and implement each and everything, you can seek help from experts to take care of you.
+If your website is complicated and you are unwilling to learn and implement everything, you can seek help from experts to take care of you.

 A firm like BlogRex can help.